To structure or not to structure IT Cabling for AI Clusters - Part 3 Sustainability

 Maintenance and GHG Emissions META has identified network cable failure as one of the top five causes of AI issues.
 In a 100,000 GPU cluster, considering an industry standard 5-year mean time between failures for transceivers, there is only 26.3 minutes till first failure time, or an estimated 54 potential failures per day.
 This makes the rip-and-replace approach with AOC cables both a sustainable and operational burden.

-Connectors, Cables, and Patch Panels Connectors, cables, and patch panels contribute to the embedded GHG footprint and plastic waste.
-Deploying VSFF connectors and couplers in combination with reduced cladding and coating cables can significantly reduce material usage, space usage and the associated GHG footprint [.
+Assembliess, Cables, and Patch Panels Assembliess, cables, and patch panels contribute to the embedded GHG footprint and plastic waste.
+Deploying VSFF assembliess and couplers in combination with reduced cladding and coating cables can significantly reduce material usage, space usage and the associated GHG footprint [.
 While Point-to-Point cabling eliminates the need for patch panels, it poses operational challenges and future connectivity complications, potentially increasing Total Cost of Ownership (TCO).
 Balancing operational efficiency, cost, and sustainability is essential.

 Material Reduction :

-• VSFF Connectors: Increase fiber density by up to three timescompared to traditional connectors [1].
+• VSFF Assembliess: Increase fiber density by up to three timescompared to traditional assembliess [1].

 • Reduced Cladding Fiber Cables: Decrease the diameter of the fiber coating from 200 µm to 125 µm, reducing material usage[2].